Looking for an unusual Bermuda shore excursion? The Hidden Gems Tour will take you to Tom Moore’s Jungle on the eastern end of Bermuda.

 Overall, I enjoyed the Hidden Gems excursion.
 It’s not an inexpensive shore excursion, but it was a seven-hour guided tour to the other side of Bermuda.

 - Our tour guide was amazing and friendly.
 She really watched out for us, making sure we were safe and that we all stayed together.
 Angel pointed out so many things that only a local would know about each area that we visited.
 I loved hearing her stories about growing up in Bermuda!

 - We would never have been able to figure out where the entrance to the caves was, or how to navigate them without a guide.
 The caves were fascinating, and I enjoyed swimming underground.

 - This was a very active tour, which is exactly what we were looking for.

-- The lunch was not the greatest.
+- The lunch wasn’t the greatest.
 I would have preferred something more authentic and less bland.
 My ice cream tasted funny (although I think it was just that flavor).

 - I would have rather had a bit more freedom with the snorkeling, without rules about pool noodles.

 What would I have done differently next time?
-If I had realized that Heroes Day, a national holiday, was celebrated on our second day in port, I would have booked our excursion on Monday.
-The shops were closed, but beaches and parks were not.
-We would have saved almost $70 by booking directly.
-Plus, we would have been able to exit the tour after our ice cream, and have dinner and a couple of cocktails at the famous Swizzle Inn before finding our own way back to the ship.
+I would have booked our tickets much further in advance, choosing our long day in Bermuda so we didn’t have to get right back to the port.
+We would have been able to exit the tour after our ice cream, and then have dinner and a couple of cocktails at the famous Swizzle Inn before finding our own way back to the ship.

-Have you done the Hidden Gems tour, our visited any of the attractions?
+Have you done the Hidden Gems tour, or visited Tom Moore’s Jungle in Bermuda?
 What did you think?
-Drop me a comment below!
+Let me know in the comments below!